Painting formats enables you to copy the formatting from one part of your spreadsheet and quickly apply it elsewhere.

 - Text styles: font, font size, font color, bold, italic, underline, strikethrough, vertical and horizontal alignment, text wrapping, etc.

-Note: Paste style does not paste comments, merge cells, or data types from the selected cells.
+Pasting a format does not paste comments, merge cells, or data types from the selected cells.

-Copying and Painting the Formats of Rows and Columns
+Copying and Painting Row and Column Formats

 Similarly, you can copy and paste the format of an entire column or row.
 To copy the format of a column or row, select the column or row header whose style you want to copy.
 Click on the paint format icon, and then click the header of the target column or row.

 Read on to learn more about advanced formatting options like conditional formatting.